AIR GEAR logo

 All articles

-Why is my power station losing power when I'm not using it?Updated 17 days ago
+Why is my power station losing power when I'm not using it?Updated a month ago

-While camping the Sorein Power Station should be turned completely off when you don't need it.
+While camping the Sorein Power Station should be turned completely off when you aren't using any of the outlets.
 Otherwise it will continue to use up its battery, even if there's nothing plugged into it.
 You can tell that it is still on, because the green light in the center of the power button is illuminated.
 (See photo below.)

 Briefly pressing the power button on the front panel will cause the display to go blank, but it doesn't turn off the power station.
 You'll notice that the green light stays on.